Sneakysecdoggo/Wynis/README.md

 # Wynis
-Just a powershell scripts for auditing security with CIS BEST Practices Windows 10 and Window Server 2016 You just need to run the script, it will create a directory named : AUDIT_CONF_%DATE%
+Just a powershell scripts for auditing security with BEST Practices Windows env You just need to run the script, it will create a directory named : AUDIT_CONF_%DATE%
 ![W1](../master/Exemples/W1-ScriptOverView.png)

+Actualy, the script are :
+-WynisWIN2016DC-CISv1.0 : Auditing DC 2016 with CIS
+-Wynis-AD-STIG : Auditing Domain Security with STIG and other security Best Practice (Work In Progress) -WynisO365-CIS : Auditing O365 with CIS Best Practice (Work in Progress) -WynisWIN10-CIS : Auditing Win 10 with CIS Best Practice -WynisWIN2016-CIS : Auditing Win 2016 with CIS Best Practice

+# Prerequisites

+Before running the script either you :
+    -'Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope CurrentUser' before running the script in your powerhell console
+    - Sign Wynis with your PKi https://devblogs.microsoft.com/scripting/hey-scripting-guy-how-can-i-sign-windows-powershell-scripts-with-an-enterprise-windows-pki-part-2-of-2/

+# Informations

 The directory output will contain the files belows: